 One thing Lucid customers still can’t quite wrap their head around, according to Fordham, is the same thing that Balke’s clients struggle with: How does brand lift impact sales?

+The answer to that question isn’t always clear cut.
 Like Balke, Fordham doesn’t think the two are totally separate.
-One brand lift metric that links directly to sales, for instance, is intent to buy; it typically correlates with actual sales in predictable ways, she said, and it’s been especially useful for consumer-packaged goods brands that sell through grocery stores.
+One brand lift metric that links directly to sales, for instance, is intent to buy.
+This metric typically correlates with actual sales in predictable ways, she said, and it’s been especially useful for consumer-packaged goods brands that sell through grocery stores.

 “[They] don’t have access to the point of sale,” Fordham explained, but “things like [intent to buy] can be used as proxies” for sales forecasting.